chilammps/Ovito/doc/python/introduction/running.rst

 computing clusters that don't possess a graphics terminal.
 In OVITO's console mode, scripts can read from and write to the terminal as if they were executed by a standard Python interpreter.
 Any command line arguments following the script's name are passed to the script via the ``sys.argv`` variable.
-Furthermore, it is possible to start OVITO's interpreter in interactive scripting mode by running :program:`ovitos` without specifying a script file.
+Furthermore, it is possible to start OVITO's interpreter in interactive scripting mode by running :program:`ovitos` without any arguments.

 The :command:`-o` command line option loads an OVITO scene file before executing the script.
 This allows you to preload and use an existing visualization setup that has